Is an Ivy League College for You?

 - Maintain good relationships with your teachers so they can write compelling, personal letters of recommendation for you.
 Let them know your high school achievements, careers you’re considering and the majors and programs you’re interested in so they can give a complete profile of you as a student and how you would utilize your education to further your career goals.

-Explore All Your Education Options: Types of Colleges
+Explore All Higher Education Options: Types of Colleges